osrf/collision-benchmark/README.md

     for the more specific implementations.
     It can be used to get low-level pointers to the actual model types.

-The main implementation of the main interface is **GazeboPhysicsWorld**.
-It derives from *PhysicsEngineWorld* and implements the full interface.
+One full implementation of *PhysicsEngineWorld* is **GazeboPhysicsWorld**.

-The main idea is that several implementations of the same template instantiation of *PhysicsWorld*, which is still quite engine-independent, can be added for different engines.
+The main idea is that several implementations of the same template instantiation of *PhysicsWorld* (which is still quite engine-independent) can be exist for different engines.
 For example, all engines supported in Gazebo are automatically available via *GazeboPhysicsWorld*.
-We may then add a new brute-force implementation of a physics engine which derives from the same *PhysicsWorld* instantiation as *GazeboPhysicsWorld* does.
-We can then directly compare contact points, model states, and anything else in the WorldState, between the Gazebo implementation and the brute-force implementation.
+We may then add a new "brute-force" implementation of a physics engine which derives from the same *PhysicsWorld* template instantiation as *GazeboPhysicsWorld* does.
+We can then directly compare contact points, model states, and anything else in the WorldState, between the Gazebo implementation(s) and the brute-force implementation.
 This can be very useful for testing and debugging.

 ## API tutorials